oehrlis/oudbase/README.md

 * [submit new issue](https://github.com/oehrlis/oudbase/issues/new)

 ## License
-OUDBase is licensed under the Apache License, Version 2.0.
-You may obtain a copy of the License at <http://www.apache.org/licenses/LICENSE-2.0>.
+oehrlis/docker is licensed under the GNU General Public License v3.0.
+You may obtain a copy of the License at <https://www.gnu.org/licenses/gpl.html>.